laurensvdwiel/KeCo/README.md

 ### Example run ###

-First ensure you are in the folder;
+First ensure you are in the src folder;

 	cd .../KeCo/src/